HOW DO I...

 Post your request to the surgery, we recommend you post your slip at day 18 if using second class post.

-On-line using My Health On-line from 2nd November 2013.
+On-line using My Health On-line.
 Please visit the surgery to register for My Health On-line.

 We do not take requests for repeat prescriptions over the telephone- the potential for mistakes is too high.